draperlaboratory/cbat_tools/README.md

   behavior of two programs.
 The WP calculation verifies intra-procedural properties specified using first-order logic, and resolved using the Z3 theorem prover.
-To compare programs, the plugin combines them into a single program and use the weakest precondition computation to find differences in the behavior of the two parts.
+To compare programs, the plugin combines them into a single program and uses the weakest precondition computation to find differences in the behavior of the two parts.

 * [bildb](./bildb) - A debugger to step through binary programs lifted into